Gas Ronda: Racing career

 Ronda made a brief return to Super Stock in 1968, when Ford introduced the 428 Cobra Jet Mustang, at the Winternats.

-In 1967, he got a new tube-frame Mustang, again owned by Davis, prepared by Holman Moody; Ronda painted it "poppy red", also.
+In 1967, Ronda got a new tube-frame Mustang, again owned by Davis, prepared by Holman Moody; Ronda painted it "poppy red", also.
 With a stock body, tilt front end, and working doors, it ran a best of 7.90 seconds at 184.04 mph, after Ronda added a supercharger toward year's end.

 This was replaced by Ronda's last, and quickest, car, a Logghe Bros.-chassised Mustang Mach 1, in 1969.
 The Mach I gave him a win at OCIR's Manufacturers Championships that year, defeating the Chi-Town Hustler (owned by Pat Minick, tuned by Austin Coil, and driven by John Farkonas) in the final round.
-He won the same event several more times.
+Ronda won the same event several more times.

 It was in this car Ronda suffered a career-ending fire, when his engine exploded at the AHRA Winter Nationals at Beeline Dragway in Mesa, Arizona, on 25 January 1970.
 Transmission fluid burned through the car's firewall, severely burning his lower body.

-It was as a direct result of that accident, that onboard fire extinguisher systems were made mandatory for all funny cars.
+It was as a direct result of that accident that onboard fire extinguisher systems were made mandatory for all funny cars.

 It took Ronda close to a year to recover, and he had undergo a number of plastic surgeries to reconstruct damaged areas.
 The injury provoked him to promise his father, who had never approved of him racing, he would quit.

 Ronda had a reputation for "being a tough racer but also a true gentleman racer".

 After retirement

 Ronda took a radically different tack after retiring from drag racing.
 Four years later, he opened the Funny Car Tavern, located in Azusa, California.
 In time, he moved to West Covina, establishing a nightclub called Ronda's Gas House, with three bars and two dance floors, right on Interstate 10 east of Azusa Ave.
 Over the following eighteen years, it kept Ronda so busy, he could not even attend races.

-Only in the 1990s did he have time to begin becoming involved again, at events like the NHRA Motorsports Museum Hot Rod Reunions, or the 2016 Winternats, where one of his early Funny Cars was on display by NHRA, celebrating 50 years of the class.
+Only in the 1990s did Ronda have time to begin becoming involved again, at events like the NHRA Motorsports Museum Hot Rod Reunions, or the 2016 Winternats, where one of his early Funny Cars was on display by NHRA, celebrating 50 years of the class.